Amanda Martin

 Amanda Martin is a British Labour Party politician and trade unionist who has been the Member of Parliament (MP) for Portsmouth North since 2024.
-She gained the seat from cabinet minister, Penny Mordaunt.
+She gained the seat from Conservative cabinet minister, Penny Mordaunt.

-A native of Portsmouth, Martin originally worked as a teacher, school governor, and education trustee.
+A native of Portsmouth, Martin originally worked as a teacher, becoming a school governor and education trustee.
 She also became chair of the Portsmouth Labour Party and she was once president of the National Education Union.

-In September 2024 Martin was elected Chair of the All-party parliamentary group on Gibraltar.

-In September 2025 Martin started a new role as Parliamentary Private Secretary to the Secretary of State for Education.
+In September 2024 Martin was elected chair of the All-party parliamentary group on Gibraltar.
+In September 2025 she started a new role as parliamentary private secretary (PPS) to the Secretary of State for Education.